whennemuth/ett/docs/Context.md

 - **ETT_EMAIL_FROM:** To invite a new school/university to participate in ETT, an email is sent by a system administrator to an individual who acts as an "Administrative Support Professional" (ASP/RE_ADMIN) for that institution.
 This value will be used as the from address for such emails.

 - **ETT_DOMAIN:** The domain or subdomain for the ETT app.
-If this value is not supplied, the app defaults to the cloudfront default domain for reaching the app over http.
+If this value is not supplied, the app defaults to the default domain of the cloudfront distribution for reaching the app over http.
+This value pairs with the ETT_DOMAIN_CERTIFICATE_ARN configuration value.

+- **ETT_DOMAIN_CERTIFICATE_ARN:** The ARN of the [AWS Certificates Manager (ACM) certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs.html) for ETT.
+This value pairs with the ETT_DOMAIN configuration value.

 - **REDIRECT_PATH_BOOTSTRAP:** ETT is essentially a web service built out of lambda function.
 It is intended to be deployed in combination with a separate front-end/client app.
-However, a built in client app based on (Bootstrap)[https://getbootstrap.com/] comes "out-of-the-box" with the backend.
+However, a built in client app based on [Bootstrap](https://getbootstrap.com/) comes "out-of-the-box" with the backend.
 This value serves as the path relative to the root for how you would reach this bootstrap front-end.
 It also informs building of [Cognito endpoints](https://docs.aws.amazon.com/cognito/latest/developerguide/federation-endpoints.html) specific to the bootstrap front-end.

 - **REDIRECT_PATH_WEBSITE:** This is the path after ETT_DOMAIN that points to the root of the official front-end for ETT.
 This default to `"/"`